codeforamerica/trailsyserver/README.md

 (Note: more instructions to come -- for example, you need a database user that can create databases and tables.
 After setup, you can remove those privileges if you prefer.)

-To set up an instance on Heroku, you need a instance of PostGIS available (we're currently using one installed an EC2 server.)
+To set up an instance on Heroku, you need a instance of PostGIS available.
+The production To The Trails application uses Heroku's PostGIS service.

 An Amazon Web Services account is also required for photo storage in Amazon S3.
+The application uses [https://github.com/thoughtbot/paperclip](Paperclip) to manage photo attachments, so it could be converted to use any other Paperclip-supported storage backend.

 To install on Heroku, you'll need to set the following app config vars: